Interoperable-data/automate-va/docs/USE CASES/CLD.md

 Requires a [search function](../COMPONENTS/process-sources.md) retrieving the URI's for the ObjectProperties in the above models.
 The issuing of a new CLD with an existing ERADIS ID and version should be prohibited.
 The data to do so is available at each Appropriate Body, as the identifiers contain an organisational ID.

+For CLD's which are to be 'Refused', the reason of refusal should be added under `dct:description`.

 ### Issue a new version of a CLD (update)

 URI: `/process/CLD/update`

 SHACL: (LWS) `process/CLD/update#shape`, which contains ONLY the properties which MAY be changed during an update and SHALL NOT contain properties which MAY NOT be changed according to RFU-STR-001.

 The user must first search for and select the CLD to update (from the collection of Issued but not any other CLD's) and displays **part** of its current data in a form.
 The updated CLD's other properties will be copied into the updating CLD.

 The updated CLD is linked and as such identified (RFU-STR-001 R.37) via `dct:replaces`, and the updating CLD further keeps the ERADIS ID, with the version number `dct:hasVersion` increased by one.
-Note that new CLD's may have been amended as version 1 (version 0 being amended), their updates will then have version 2.
+See above.

 The updating CLD, like all new CLD's, MUST have `dct:issued`, the date of the issue, which may not be the publication date in the KG.
 Its status will be 'Issued'.

 The updated CLD:

 - SHOULD have the property `dct:isReplacedBy` linking to the updating CLD;
-- SHALL be marked as updated using `dct:modified` to the DATE of amendment;
+- SHALL be marked as `dct:modified` on the DATE of update;
 - SHALL have its status 'Issued' not changed, as it remains issued.

-### Amend existing CLD
+### Amend an existing CLD

 URI: `/process/CLD/amend`
 SHACL: `/process/CLD/amend#shape`, which contains ONLY the properties which MAY be changed and SHALL NOT contain properties which MAY NOT be changed according to RFU-STR-001.